-In our recently published post, we discussed Nebraska Medicine’s decontamination process for PPE using ultraviolet germicidal irradiation (UVGI).
+In our recent post, we discussed Nebraska Medicine’s decontamination process for PPE using ultraviolet germicidal irradiation (UVGI).
 You may be wondering what UVGI is, and how ultraviolet lighting is able to disinfect a wide variety of materials and objects.
 Below we'll answer some basic questions in regards to the technology.
 If you would rather cut to the chase and inquire about how to obtain UV disinfection lighting for your building or facility, click here.

 What is Ultraviolet Light?

 Ultraviolet light is a type of naturally present electromagnetic radiation that is in sunlight and actually makes up approximately 10% of the total light generated by the sun.
 UV light is electromagnetic energy with wavelengths shorter than visible light but longer than x-rays.
 The wavelength of this light ranges from 10nm to 400nm and is classified into three sub-bands; UV-A (near), UV-B (middle), and UV-C (far).

 UV light with wavelengths less than 290nm are considered to have “germicidal” properties (more on this later).
 Earth’s atmosphere absorbs ultramagnetic radiation with wavelengths less than 290nm, meaning that most of the UV-C and UV-B generated by the sun is blocked by our planet’s ozone.

 The disinfection properties of ultraviolet lighting have been known for over 140 years, since Downes and Blunt discovered the antibacterial effects of the shorter wavelengths of sunlight.
 Shortly thereafter, it was proved that the UV portions of the light spectrum were able to destroy microorganisms.